tdoolan/seed-weights/notes/ideas.md

 to a reduced number of questionmarks (and thus more 'garbage' updates)?
 **When does this happen?**

-Multiple seed outputs: More complex models?
-Currently suited for single indicator output type tasks?
+Ratios currently only over output nodes.
+Model seperately for inputs?
+More accurate informed updates, but partial with respect to output node.

 Consistent boxes solution?
 Data selection dependent?
 Distribute input areas for train and val?

+Multiple seed outputs: More complex models?
+Currently suited for single indicator output type tasks?

 Convergence to different solution types?
 Only in theory?